Vietnam Air Defence - Air Force: Post-war developments

-When South Vietnam was overrun by PAVN forces on 30 April 1975, approximately 877 aircraft were captured by PAVN.
-Of that number, 41 were F-5s and 95 were A-37s.
-When Vietnam helped Cambodia in 1979 with the Pol Pot situation, former VNAF A-37s flew most of the ground support missions.
+When South Vietnam was overrun by PAVN forces on 30 April 1975, approximately 877 aircraft were captured by the PAVN.
+Of that number, 41 were F-5Es and 95 were A-37s.
+When Vietnam invaded Cambodia in 1979, former RVNAF A-37s flew most of the ground support missions.
 These aircraft were more suited to the role than the MiGs.
-Former VNAF F-5Es, C-123s, C-130s, and UH-1s were used by the VPAF for many years after the end of the War.
+Former VNAF F-5Es, C-123s, Lockheed C-130 Hercules and UH-1 helicopters were used by the VPAF for many years after the end of the War.

-In the years between 1953 and 1991, approximately 700 warplanes, 120 helicopters, and 158 missile complexes have been supplied to North Vietnam by the USSR and PR China (primarily the MiG-19 (J-6 series).
-Even today, three-quarters of Vietnamese weaponry has been made in post-Cold-War Russia.
+In the years between 1953 and 1991, approximately 700 warplanes, 120 helicopters and 158 missile complexes were supplied to North Vietnam/Vietnam by the USSR and China (primarily the MiG-19 (J-6 series).
+Even today, three-quarters of Vietnamese weaponry has been made in post-Cold War Russia.

 Today the VPAF is in the midst of modernisation.
 It still operates late model Su-22s, aircraft of the Cold War era.
 However, it has recently been modernising its air force with models of the Su-27-SK air superiority fighter following closer military ties, and an array of arms deals with Russia.
 To date, Vietnam has ordered and received 12 of these aircraft.
-In 2004, it also acquired 4 modified variants of the Su-30 MK2V, newer models of the Su-27.
+In 2004, it acquired four modified variants of the Su-30 MK2V, newer models of the Su-27.
 In May 2009, they signed a deal to procure additional 12 aircraft from the Russians to bolster their ageing fleet.
-The Vietnamese air force has also acquired new advanced air defence systems, including two S-300 PMU1 (NATO designation: SA-20) short-to-high altitude SAM batteries in a deal worth $300 million with Russia.
+The air force has also acquired new advanced air defence systems, including two S-300 PMU1 (NATO designation: SA-20) short-to-high altitude SAM batteries in a deal worth $300 million with Russia.

 In June 2015, it was reported that the air force was interested in acquiring European and U.S. aircraft as part of its ongoing modernisation.
 Possible candidates included the Eurofighter Typhoon, Dassault Rafale, General Dynamics F-16 and Saab Gripen E/F.